rkiko/AC_Agulhas_eddy_2021/README.md

 with two main differences: (i) I exclude the profiles in which the BGC Argo float was outside the eddy; (ii) I do not plot the eddy radius and eddy-float distance as well

+\
+an19

+It is the same than an13, but I also calculate the bbp respiration rate.
+To do so, first I calculate the bbp (as POC) consumption in time.
+Then, I convert it to micromol/kg/day